 Free for All (1964)

 No list of jazz musicians is ever complete without mentioning Art Blakey.
 Blakey was one of the key inventors of modern bebop drumming, though Free for All tilts most decidedly into hard bop.
 Free for All has Blakey and the Jazz Messengers (Freddie Hubbard, Curtis Fuller, Wayne Shorter, Cedar Walton, and Reginald Workman) in full-on attack mode.
 Listen closely and you can hear Blakey’s drums start smoking under his tamed fury.
-It’s there on the title track and and the aptly named “Hammer Head”, both of which never let up for a second.
+It’s there on the title track and the aptly named “Hammer Head”, both of which never let up for a second.
 Blakey always made great use of the snare, never afraid to substitute it for a ride cymbal shuffle.
-Here, his distinctive style, is the backbone of this small group and his drums are mixed higher into the sound—for good reason.
+Here, his distinctive style is the backbone of this small group and his drums are mixed higher into the sound—for good reason.
 Blakey is unmistakable; Free for All is proof of that.

 5. Thelonius Monk